syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 2. [Getting Started with Syncfusion Blazor for client-side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio)
 3. [Getting Started with Syncfusion Blazor for server-side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-dotnet-cli)

-N> You can also explore our [Blazor Accordion example](https://blazor.syncfusion.com/demos/accordion/default-functionalities?theme=bootstrap5) that shows you how to render and configure the accordion
+N> You can also explore our [Blazor Accordion example](https://blazor.syncfusion.com/demos/accordion/default-functionalities?theme=bootstrap5) that shows you how to render and configure the accordion.